The Kidney TRUST

 Board Members

-Margaret Laws, M.P.P., Chair
+Margaret Laws, M.P.P., Board Chair

 Prior to joining CHCF, Laws was on the staff of the California Managed Care Improvement Task Force.
 Before that she was a senior consultant and manager with Andersen Consulting (now Accenture), where she worked in the government and health care strategy practices with clients including state health and human service agencies and payer and provider organizations.